droglenc/NCMTH107/modules/CE/NormalDist_CE2.md

 ## Urban Deer Relocations
 <img src="zimgs/urban-deer.jpg" alt="Urban Deer" class="img-right">

 Relocation methods for controlling the overpopulation of Whitetail Deer (*Odocoileus virginianus*) in urban areas is controversial.
 Animal rights organizations like the idea because they believe deer are unharmed in this manner, but scientists suspect that translocation can have a higher mortality rate than hunting or culling.
 On this note, researchers in Wanakena, New York wanted to examine the home-range sizes of resident and translocated female deer ([Jones *et al.* 1997](http://www.porter.fw.msu.edu/Jones%20et%20al%201997%20-%20Translocation%20of%20Deer.pdf)).
 The average home range size was 0.30 km<sup>2</sup>, with a standard deviation of 0.095 km<sup>2</sup>, for 39 translocated does in the Dubuar Forest between 1994 and 1995.
 Assume that the distribution of home range sizes is normal.
-Use this information to answer the questions below.
+Use this information to answer the questions below (*show the R code that you used*).

 1. What proportion of deer have home range sizes between 0.2 and 0.4 km<sup>2</sup>?
 1. What proportion of deer have a home range size greater than 0.32 km<sup>2</sup>?